histoire-dev/histoire/docs/guide/index.md

 ### :camera: Visual regression testing

-Take snapshots of your stories when your book is built on your CI, with Percy support.
+Take snapshots of your stories when your book is built on your CI, with [Percy](/examples/visual-regression-testing/percy) & [Lost Pixel](/examples/visual-regression-testing/lost-pixel) support.

 ### :art: Automatic design tokens